lwjglgamedev/vulkanbook/bookcontents/chapter-16/chapter-16.md

 }
 ```

-The `loadModels` method starts by creating several `StgBuffer` instances fpr the vertex data, indices, materials, etc. along with a command buffer to record the transitions.
+The `loadModels` method starts by creating several `StgBuffer` instances for the vertex data, indices, materials, etc. along with a command buffer to record the transitions.
+The `StgBuffer` class will manage the creation of a staging buffer, which is accessible by the CPU which contents will later be copied to a GPU only buffer.
 It also creates a default material which will be used for models which do not define any.
 One important thing to remark is that we are using a single staging buffer type for all the models (a single one for the vertices, for the indices, etc.).
 The `loadModels` method continues as follows:
 ```java
 public class GlobalBuffers {
     ...